TomWoah123/GitTest/README.md

 2. Creating all edges connecting every location
 3. Creating a random number of edges of various locations on the map
 4. Shows Prim's algorithm to find the minimum spanning tree
-5. Shows Kruskal's algorithm to find the minimum spanning tree ( not complete yet )
+5. Shows Kruskal's algorithm to find the minimum spanning tree